patrikmoledo/patrikmoledo/README.md

 </p>

 <p>
   Since my childhood I was always somehow connected to technology, playing video games and watching my brother using the computer, and eventually using it myself basicaly every day.
-Came to Japan after graduating high scholl to work in an assembly line and save money, and end up learning about the IT and software development field.
+Came to Japan after graduating high school to work in an assembly line and save money, and end up learning about the IT and software development field.
 </p>
 <p>
   Now my goal is to keep improving my coding and language skills to land a job soon.